couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4300-model-object.markdown

 There are also some non-JSON-compatible classes you can use, for convenience:

-* **NSData:** CBLModel saves an NSData property value by [base64][BASE64]-encoding it into a JSON string, and read it by base64-decoding the string.
+* **NSData:** CBLModel saves an NSData property value by [base64](https://tools.ietf.org/html/rfc4648)-encoding it into a JSON string, and reads it by base64-decoding the string.
 Note: This is inefficient and expands the data size by about 50%.
 If you want to store large data blobs in a document, you should use attachments instead.
 * **NSDate:** `NSDate`-valued properties are converted to and from JSON strings using the [ISO-8601][ISO8601] date format.
 Be aware that if you're reading documents generated externally that didn't store dates in ISO-8601, CBLModel won't be able to parse them.
 You have to change the property type to `NSString`, and use an `NSDateFormatter` to do the parsing yourself.
 * **NSDecimalNumber:** This is a lesser-known Foundation class used for high-precision representation of decimal numbers, without the round-off errors of floating-point.
 It's used primarily for financial data.
 A property of this type is stored in JSON as a decimal numeric string.
 * **CBLModel:** You can have a property that points to another model object: a _relation_ in database terminology.
 The value stored in the document is the other model's document ID string.
 There are a lot of subtleties to this, so it's explored in more detail later on.